takara2314/takara2314/README.md

 ![Editor: VScode](https://img.shields.io/badge/Editor-VScode-0078D4?style=for-the-badge&logo=visualstudiocode)

 Konnichiwa!
 I'm takara2314—a KOSEN student.
-I like Minecraft, Doraemon, foxes, programming, cute things and so on.
-I'm interested in all of IT.
+I like Minecraft, Doraemon, foxes, programming, cute things, etc. I'm interested in all of IT.
 I do my best to code a lot.

 </div>